New polar research ship for UK

 Key facts about the new polar research ship:

-- The ship represents a capital investment of over £200m by the UK Government.
+- The ship represents a capital investment of over £200 million by the UK Government.

 - It will be a state-of-the-art science platform to be used in both the Antarctic and the Arctic.